 But, Don't Forget About Water

-As simple as it may sound, Miller stressed that drinking water is crucial not only during exercise, but also immediately afterward.
+As simple as it may sound, Miller stressed that drinking water is crucial not only during exercise, but also immediately afterwards.

-“If someone lost 16 ounces (one pound) of fluid during a workout, they should drink 24 ounces to replenish,” she said.
+"If someone lost 473ml (approx.) (0.45kg) of fluid during a workout, they should drink 710ml (approx.) to replenish", she said.
 If you want a precise way to calculate this, step on the scale before and after a fitness routine to see how much fluid was lost from sweating.

 Words by Amy Capetta